Yayoi Kusama: Early success in Japan: 1950–1956

-By 1950, she was depicting abstract natural forms in water colour, gouache, and oil paint, primarily on paper.
+By 1950, she was depicting abstract natural forms in watercolor, gouache, and oil paint, primarily on paper.
 She began covering surfaces—walls, floors, canvases, and later, household objects, and naked assistants—with the polka dots that became a trademark of her work.

 The vast fields of polka dots, or "infinity nets", as she called them, were taken directly from her hallucinations.
 The earliest recorded work in which she incorporated these dots was a drawing in 1939 at age 10, in which the image of a Japanese woman in a kimono, presumed to be the artist's mother, is covered and obliterated by spots.
 Her first series of large-scale, sometimes more than 30 ft-long canvas paintings, Infinity Nets, were entirely covered in a sequence of nets and dots that alluded to hallucinatory visions.

 On her 1954 painting Flower (D.S.P.S), Kusama has said:

 New York City: 1957–1972

 After living in Tokyo and France, Kusama left Japan at the age of 27 for the United States.
 She has stated that she began to consider Japanese society "too small, too servile, too feudalistic, and too scornful of women".
-Before leaving Japan to the United States, she destroyed many of her early works.
+Before leaving Japan for the United States, she destroyed many of her early works.
 In 1957, she moved to Seattle, where she had an exhibition of paintings at the Zoe Dusanne Gallery.
 She stayed there for a year before moving on to New York City, following correspondence with Georgia O'Keeffe in which she professed an interest in joining the limelight of the city, and sought O'Keeffe's advice.
 During her time in the US, she quickly established her reputation as a leader in the avant-garde movement and received praise for her work from the anarchist art critic Herbert Read.

 In 1961, she moved her studio into the same building as Donald Judd and sculptor Eva Hesse; Hesse became a close friend.
 In the early 1960s, Kusama began to create so-called soft sculptures by covering items such as ladders, shoes and chairs with white phallic protrusions.
 Despite the micromanaged intricacy of the drawings, she turned them out fast and in bulk, establishing a rhythm of productivity which she still maintains.
 She established other habits too, like having herself routinely photographed with new work and regularly appearing in public wearing her signature bob wigs and colorful, avant-garde fashions.